maxbergmark/mathgolf/README.md

     python3 math_golf.py program.out < input.txt

+## Input

+All input is evaluated using `ast.literal_eval`.
+Thus, strings should be quoted with `'`, lists should be input as `[1,2,3]`, and floats/ints are input as is.

+To run a test suite, or test your script for multiple inputs, provide each input on a separate line.

 ## Data types

 The data types in this language are `float`, `int`, `list` and `string`.
 They are all internally represented by Python's data types, which makes the line between `float` and `int` somewhat fuzzy.
 I have tried to make sure that operators don't change the data type unexpectedly.